Vanessaxb/Memory-Game/README.md

 Reset Game: at any time, player can choose to click on the New Game button to restard the game.

-Click Count: added a click count to keep track of scoring how many clicks.
+Click Count: added a click count tracker for scoring.

 ## Tech Stack
     1. HTML